-I recently wrote a review of WEN Cleansing Conditioner, which has exclusively been my shampoo/conditioner for three years, rating it four out of five hearts on my love-it scale.
+I recently wrote a review of WEN Cleansing Conditioner, which I used exclusively for three years, rating it four out of five hearts on my love-it scale.
 I described how with WEN my hair isn’t perfectly silky and frizz-free but it is soft and a drastic improvement over what it is with any other product I’ve tried.

 From the QVC website: